dangrondahl/dangrondahl.github.io/content/pages/about.md

 My naive hope is that the DevEx Manifesto eventually will become a community-driven document.
 It is only as good as the people who contribute to it, and the people who use it.

 As we learn more about developer experience, I will update the DevEx Manifesto accordingly.
-Therefore, I encourage you to contribute to the DevEx Manifesto by either opening an issuesubmitting a pull request on [GitHub](https://github.com/dangrondahl/dangrondahl.github.io)
+Therefore, I encourage you to contribute to the DevEx Manifesto by either opening an issue or submitting a pull request on [GitHub](https://github.com/dangrondahl/dangrondahl.github.io)